charlielake/MarksheetGenerator/README.md

 ### Arguments

-* When the classlist with CSIDs are released, use the `-c` or `--csid` option to include them in your marksheet.
+* When the classlist with CWLs are released, use the `-c` or `--cwl` option to include them in your marksheet.

 * If you only need to generate marksheets for one specific lab section, use the `-l #` or `--lab #` option.

+* If you want to generate marksheets split by Lab (say 9 files Lab 1-9, each with sheets within for sections), use the '-n' or '--num" option.
+If excluded (default), it'll generate marksheets according to section (with Lab 1-9 subsheets found inside).

 ## File formats
 ### Students File